-All UAC receive the following legal information:
+All UC receive the following legal information:

 - Mandated “Know Your Rights” workshop